Debut Single NICE TO KNOW & Album TRUE STORIES to be released 01/10

 The Debut single Nice To Know (that somethings stay the same) reflects a homecoming to Northampton after many years of travelling abroad and having the feeling that nothing has changed.
-The timing of the release to coincide with Brexit is pure chance, but most of this band are “Brits abroad” and, despite having no voice in the referendum, they could be having their lives turned upside down by Brexit, being in the EU but no longer European Citizens.
+The timing of the release to coincide with Brexit is pure chance, but most of this band are “Brits abroad” and, despite having no voice in the referendum, they could be having their lives turned upside down by Brexit, being in the EU but maybe no longer European Citizens.
 But amidst all the huge changes we see going on in the world - Climate Change, and the rise of the Alt-Right along with Brexit - at local small town community level some things never change.
 As Brophy sings: “my country, my heritage will remain!”

 With his celtic rock outfit, “Brophy’s Law” - based in Copenhagen, but originally from England, Scotland and the northern-most tip of Denmark, Neil Brophy performs his songs that draw influences from Bragg & Dylan’s singer songwriter styles of social commentary, McGowen’s Celtic rock, a slice of Weller with a haunt of NMA.

 The new album from Brophy’s Law “True Stories” is a bag full of self-penned songs that paint pictures of world travel, revelry, small-town England, record collecting, refugees, propaganda, vikings, lucky people, fishing & homecoming.